reflectoring/reflectoring.github.io/_posts/2020-06-21-aws-cloudformation-zero-downtime-deployment.md

 You can review both stacks in YML format [on Github](https://github.com/thombergs/code-examples/tree/master/aws/cloudformation/ecs-in-two-public-subnets).

-We can spin up the stacks using the AWS CLI with these commands:
+We can spin up the stacks using the AWS CLI with this Bash script:

 ```bash
 aws cloudformation create-stack \